Low Emission Zones

 LEZ Leadership Group

-A 4-Cities LEZ Leadership Group has been convened to support the delivery of Low Emission Zones to meet the Programme for Government commitment for LEZs to be established in Scotland's 4 biggest cities by 2020.
+A 4-Cities LEZ Leadership Group was convened to support the delivery of Low Emission Zones to meet the Programme for Government commitment for LEZs to be established in Scotland's 4 biggest cities.

 The group is co-chaired by Roseanna Cunningham, Cabinet Secretary for Environment, Climate Change and Land Reform and Michael Matheson, Cabinet Secretary for Transport, Infrastructure and Connectivity.